 The salon owners will narrow down the contestants to three.
 Then, the community will then have the opportunity to vote online for the winner.
 The winner will be announced Feb.
 14, just in time for Valentine Day.

-The idea for a wedding makeover came to the women when Gendreau's brother had recently gotten engaged, but the friends began ruminating on the
+The idea for a wedding makeover came to the women when Gendreau's brother had recently gotten engaged, but the friends began ruminating on the concept years ago, before they had ever begun the process of opening The Edge.

 "It's just something we'd always kind of talked about hypothetically, like 'If we had our own salon, we would do this differently, or we could this,'" said Sullivan.